LevelChatLevelChatDocs

 Publish to one viewer or fifty thousand with the same room.

-Live streaming in LevelChat is a room with type: "broadcast".
+Live streaming in LevelChat is a room with type: "live" (the legacy alias "broadcast" still normalizes here at ingress for backwards-compat).
 The publisher experience is identical to a meeting; the viewer side scales horizontally via cascade SFU and falls back to LL-HLS / CMAF at the long tail.

 TypeScript